xwmx/nb/README.md

 [Git](https://git-scm.com/)-backed versioning and syncing, [Pandoc](http://pandoc.org/)-backed conversion,
-global and local notebooks, tagging, customizable color themes, and more, all in a single portable script.
+global and local notebooks, tagging, customizable color themes, plain-text data storage, and more, all in a single portable script.

 `nb` creates notes in text-based formats like [Markdown](https://en.wikipedia.org/wiki/Markdown) and